shane-kerr/tldIPv6/README.md

 it queries must also support IPv6.
 Since DNS is hierarchical, all of the zones above a given domain must also support IPv6.
-The root DNS servers have had IPv6 support for many years now, but there are still some TLD servers which do not have any IPv6 servers.
+The root DNS servers have had IPv6 support for many years now, but there are still some TLD domains which do not have any IPv6 servers.
 This program finds them.

 ## Installation

 Most importantly you need a Unix machine with working IPv6.

-You need Python 3 and dnspython.
+You also need Python 3 and dnspython.
 You can install dnspython via:

 ```
 $ pip install -r requirements.txt